Mary Beth Walsh: Life and career

 A practicing attorney, Walsh formerly served on the Ballston Town Council, and also served as Saratoga Assistant County Attorney and the Town of Edinburg Attorney.
 She has also served on various other boards and commissions throughout her career.
-Walsh's husband, James, is currently a justice of the New York Supreme Court.

 New York State Assembly

 In 2016, Walsh ran for election to represent the 112th district in the New York State Assembly, succeeding long-time incumbent Jim Tedisco, who had represented the district for 34 years and opted to retire and run for the New York Senate that year to replace Hugh Farley.
-She efeated Jim Fischer in the primary election, 55% to 45%, and would go on to win the general election against Democrat Michael R. Godlewski by a 62% to 38% margin.
+She defeated Jim Fischer in the primary election, 55% to 45%, and would go on to win the general election against Democrat Michael R. Godlewski by a 62% to 38% margin.
 Walsh was sworn into office on January 1, 2017.
 Walsh's district includes portions of Saratoga, Schenectady, and Fulton counties.

 In 2024, Walsh was appointed as minority leader pro tempore of the State Assembly, the second-highest ranking position in the minority conference.